sarlianna/py-types/README.md

 Note that custom types as well as built-ins can be used.
 (See "Sane, friendlier types" for more on custom ones.)

+Homogenous, heterogenous lists - Note that when using a list as a schema, the schema decorator differentiates between two types of lists.
+If your schema's list value has one element, it's homogenous, and schema will assume that any length is acceptable, as long as every element matches the schema of the one element that the list has.
+If there are multiple elements, it is heterogenous.
+Schema assumes that the length of heterogenous lists must match the number of elements specified, and that each item in the list will match the schemas in the list in order.
+(I.e., they are order-dependent.)
+If some of this behaviour seems undesirable, custom or validated types can be used to combat some of it, but there is no other solid solution.

 ####typechecking

 Type checking is meant to flat-out test values via isinstance.
 Schemas use the same thing internally,